 The Bull & Last, Hampstead

-Two years ago, north London’s most loved pub The Bull & Last](https://thebullandlast.co.uk) reopened after an extensive facelift and with seven new guest rooms to roll upstairs to after long dinners, and even longer lunches.
+Last year, north London’s most loved pub reopened after an extensive facelift and with seven new guest rooms to roll upstairs to after long dinners, and even longer lunches.
 Britain’s pubs blossom in all seasons, but especially during the Christmas season — what’s better than a long walk on Hampstead Heath followed by hearty pub food in front of the fire?
 Not much.
-The Bull’s Christmas menu includes delights such as salmon gravlax, fillet of beef, and dark chocolate mousse for pudding.
+The Bull’s Christmas menu includes delights.

-For more travel inspiration from Eighty Four Rooms, follow us on Instagram @eightyfourrooms
+For more travel inspiration from 84 ROOMS, follow us on Instagram @eightyfourrooms

-84 Rooms recommends: An Insider’s Guide To The Most Stylish Spots In East London, and The Best Restaurants In London.
+84 Rooms recommends: The Most Stylish Hotel Bars In London, and The Best Restaurants In London.